PatricioFarrell/ChargeTransport.jl/docs/src/examples/Example101_PIN.md

     data                                = Data(grid, numberOfCarriers)

     # Following variable declares, if we want to solve stationary or transient problem
-    data.model_type                     = model_stationary
+    data.model_type                     = Stationary

-    # Following choices are possible for F: Boltzmann, FermiDiracOneHalfBednarczyk, FermiDiracOneHalfTeSCA FermiDiracMinusOne, Blakemore
+    # Following choices are possible for F: Boltzmann, FermiDiracOneHalfBednarczyk,
+    # FermiDiracOneHalfTeSCA FermiDiracMinusOne, Blakemore
     data.F                             .= Boltzmann

-    # Here, we need to specify which numbers are associated with electron and hole quasi Fermi potential.
-Further, the desired recombination
+    # Here, we need to specify which numbers are associated with electron and hole quasi
-    # processes can be chosen here.
-Note that, if you choose a SRH recombination you can further specify a transient SRH recombination by
+    # Fermi potential.
+Further, the desired recombination processes can be chosen here.
+    # Note that, if you choose a SRH recombination you can further specify a transient SRH
-    # the method enable_traps! and adjusting the model_type.
-Otherwise, by default we use the stationary model for this type of recombination.
+    # recombination by the method enable_traps! and adjusting the model_type.
+Otherwise, by
+    # default we use the stationary model for this type of recombination.
     data.bulk_recombination             = set_bulk_recombination(;iphin = iphin, iphip = iphip,
                                                                   bulk_recomb_Auger = true,
                                                                   bulk_recomb_radiative = true,
                                                                   bulk_recomb_SRH = true)

-    # Following choices are possible for boundary model: For contacts currently only ohmic_contact and schottky_contact are possible.
+    # Following choices are possible for boundary model: For contacts currently only
-    # For inner boundaries we have interface_model_none, interface_model_surface_recombination.
+    # OhmicContact and SchottkyContact are possible.
+For inner boundaries we have
+    # InterfaceModelNone, InterfaceModelSurfaceReco.
-    data.boundary_type[bregionAcceptor] = ohmic_contact
+    data.boundary_type[bregionAcceptor] = OhmicContact
-    data.boundary_type[bregionDonor]    = ohmic_contact
+    data.boundary_type[bregionDonor]    = OhmicContact

-    # Following choices are possible for the flux_discretization scheme: scharfetter_gummel, scharfetter_gummel_graded,
+    # Following choices are possible for the flux discretization scheme: ScharfetterGummel,
-    # excess_chemical_potential, excess_chemical_potential_graded, diffusion_enhanced, generalized_sg
+    # ScharfetterGummelGraded, ExcessChemicalPotential, ExcessChemicalPotentialGraded,
+    # DiffusionEnhanced, GeneralizedSG
-    data.flux_approximation             = excess_chemical_potential
+    data.flux_approximation             = ExcessChemicalPotential

     if test == false
         println("*** done\n")